 Marzena Diakun rapidly gained international acclaim after substituting Mikko Franck for several concerts with Orchestre Philharmonique de Radio France during her assistantship in Paris in the 2015/16 season.
 Some of these concerts were broadcasted by France Musique and Medici.tv.
 She approved her international level receiving second prize at the prestigious 59th Prague Spring Competition for Conductors in Czech Republic and second prize at the 9th Fitelberg International Competition for Conductors in Poland (2012).
-She was also a finalist for the 4th International Lutoslawski Conducting Competition (2006).
+She was also awarded by the 4th International Lutoslawski Conducting Competition (2006).

 Born in Poland, she finished with distinction conducting class under Mieczysław Gawronski at the Karol Lipinski Academy of Music in Wroclaw.
 She completed postgraduate studies at the University of Music and Performing Arts Vienna in Uros Lajovic’s class.
 She also received the highest distinction award from the Polish Minister of Art in 2005.

 Diakun made her professional debut leading the 17th International Percussion Music Days Symphony Gala in Koszalin.
 She has participated in Polish masterclasses led by Jerzy Salwarowski (1999), Marek Tracz (2001), Gabriel Chmura (2003).
 Internationally, she has studied under Howard Griffiths and Colin Metters in Zurich (2003), Maestro Kurt Masur in Wroclaw (2004) and Pierre Boulez at the Luzern Festival (2011).